IRCAD/sight/modules/io/dicomweb/README.md

 - **SSeriesPuller**: pulls DICOM series from a PACS (ex: Orthanc).

-- **SSeriesPusher**: pushes a DICOM series to a PACS.
+- **SSeriesPusher**: pushes a DICOM series to a PACS (ex: Orthanc).

-- **SSliceIndexDicomPullerEditor**: used to change slice index of the DICOM series to pull.
+- **SSliceIndexDicomPullerEditor**: requests to change slice index or slice view on the pulled DICOM series.

 ## How to use it